Disclaimer

 - Terminal A (

-):- Watch the main CPU meter(s).
+htop/top):- Watch the main CPU meter(s).
 You should see utilization increase significantly.

 - If using

-will show one CPU bar nearly full. - Find the
+topwith per-CPU view (press1), one CPU line should show very low%idle.htopwill show one CPU bar nearly full. - Find the

 - Terminal B (

-):- Observe the output refreshing every second.
+mpstat):- Observe the output refreshing every second.
 One specific

-.
+CPUline should show a dramatic drop in%idleand a corresponding increase in%usr.
 Other CPUs should remain mostly idle. - The

-line will show the average utilization across all cores.
+allline will show the average utilization across all cores.

 - Observe the output refreshing every second.
 One specific